DragonSenses/Curiosity/Rust/ch-9/ch09-03-to-panic-or-not-to-panic.md

 A function that has a parameter or returns only numbers between 1 and 100 could then declare in its signature that it takes or returns a `Guess` rather than an `i32` and wouldn't need to do any additional checks in its body.

+## Summary: Error Handling

+### Comprehensive Summary

+Rust's error-handling features are designed to help you write more robust and reliable code.
+These features include the `panic!` macro and the `Result` enum, each serving distinct purposes in managing errors and ensuring your program behaves correctly under various conditions.

+#### The `panic!` Macro

+The `panic!` macro is used to signal that your program has encountered a state it cannot handle.
+When `panic!` is called, it stops the execution of your program, preventing it from proceeding with invalid or incorrect values.
+This is particularly useful in situations where continuing execution could lead to more severe errors or undefined behavior.
+By using `panic!`, you can ensure that your program halts immediately when it encounters an unrecoverable error, allowing you to catch and fix bugs early in the development process.

+#### The `Result` Enum

+The `Result` enum leverages Rust's type system to indicate that an operation might fail in a way that your code can potentially recover from.
+The `Result` enum has two variants: `Ok` for successful operations and `Err` for errors.
+By returning a `Result`, your functions can communicate to the calling code that it needs to handle both success and failure cases.
+This approach encourages more robust error handling and makes your code more resilient to unexpected conditions.

+#### Using `panic!` and `Result` Appropriately

+Using `panic!` and `Result` in the appropriate situations is crucial for writing reliable Rust code.
+Here are some guidelines:

+- **Use `panic!`**:
+  - When your program encounters an unrecoverable error.
+  - When continuing execution could lead to more severe issues.
+  - To signal bugs that need to be fixed during development.

+- **Use `Result`**:
+  - When an operation might fail, but the failure is something the calling code can handle.
+  - To provide more flexibility in error handling.
+  - To allow the calling code to decide how to respond to different error conditions.

+By following these guidelines, you can make your code more reliable and easier to maintain.
+Proper error handling ensures that your program can gracefully handle unexpected situations and continue to function correctly.

+#### Moving Forward with Generics

+Now that you've seen how the standard library uses generics with the `Option` and `Result` enums, the next step is to understand how generics work and how you can use them in your code.
+Generics allow you to write more flexible and reusable code by enabling functions, structs, enums, and traits to operate on different data types while maintaining type safety.